dotnet/performance/src/benchmarks/gc/docs/bench_file.md

   Preferred property to vary when using `py . diff`

 test_executables: `Mapping[str, Path]`
-  Mapping from an (arbitrary) executable name to its path.
-  Paths to the dll's that will be run with the Core_Root.
+  Mapping of dll's to run when issuing `py . run` or `py . suite-run`

 configs_vary_by: `[ConfigsVaryBy](#ConfigsVaryBy) | None`
   This is mostly set just for information.